Raise the Elevation: Five Leadership Characteristics I Learned from Ryan Kwon

 • leverage your strengths and relationships for the sake of the mission

-This lesson has stayed with me: all leaders have a God given gift and strength that someone sees and wants to follow.
+All leaders have a God given gift and strength that someone sees and wants to follow.
 Knowing what this gift is, asking God to sanctify you in your use of it, and pressing in, is working with God in His mission for His glory.

 4. Fix Problems, Not Symptoms